fabioost/Alian-Invasion/README.md

 appears that moves faster than the previous fleet.
 If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.

+All images used in the game are drawn or from https://pixabay.com.